 – Open all hot and cold faucets; don’t forget the toilet valve and outside shower.

-The antifreeze won’t hurt the tank, but don’t forget to flush it out before firing it up next spring.
-This will help you get the antifreeze flushed out without messing up your existing winterize job on the rest of the plumbing.
+The antifreeze won’t hurt the tank but remember to flush it out before firing it up next spring.
+This will help you flush the antifreeze out without messing up your existing winterizing job on the rest of the plumbing.

 Is RV antifreeze the same as pool antifreeze?

 Swimming pool antifreeze, also called non-toxic antifreeze, is the same stuff that RV owners can use in their motor home water systems.
-For swimming pool use, it can protect swimming pool pipes down to -40°, when added in correct proportion.
+For swimming pool use, it can protect swimming pool pipes down to -40° when added in the correct proportion.

 Can you put RV antifreeze down the drain?

-RV Antifreeze used on your RV water lines can be safely dumped down the drain, its nontoxic, and is in fact used in many cosmetics.
+RV Antifreeze used on RV water lines can be safely dumped down the drain.
+It is nontoxic and used in many cosmetics.
 Automotive antifreeze (Ethylene Glycol) is toxic and should be disposed of safely.

 Will RV antifreeze kill plants?